MufeiL/SNP_Scout/README.md

 chrTEST	10	.
 C	G	PASS	WT=0;HET=1;HOM=0	GT:SDP:FREQ	0/1:2:50.0%
 chrTEST	13	.
 A	T	PASS	WT=0;HET=0;HOM=1	GT:SDP:FREQ	1/1:1:100.0%
 ```
+Note that if you are in another directory, you will need to change the path for the above mpileup file in order to run the example test.
 # SNP Scout Options
 The only required input to `SNP Scout` is a SAMtools pileup file.
 Users can specify additional options below:
 * `-m`, `--min_var_freq`: minimum variant allele frequency threshold.
 By default, 0.01 is used.